 A fraudulent investment fund that pays investors with their own money or money that is obtained from other investors rather than profits made through investments.
-Bernie Madoff was the operator of a Ponzi scheme that is considered to be the largest financial fraud in United States history.
-It is estimated that Madoff’s scheme cost investors about $64.8 billion in losses.
+Bernie Madoff was the operator of a Ponzi scheme that cost investors an estimated $64.8 billion in losses.

 - Insider Trading

 The trading of a company’s stock, bonds or other securities by company insiders or related parties using information that is not accessible to the public.
-If a company issues non-public information to any person, the SEC regulation Fair Disclosure requires the company to make that information available to the public.
-Martha Stewart was convicted of obstruction of justice and lying to investigators related to charges of insider trading.
+If a company issues non-public information to any person, the SEC Fair Disclosure regulations requires the company to make that information available to the public.

 Securities Fraud Attorneys

 Rigorously investigating and litigating SEC fraud cases requires relentless focus and dedication to our clients’ cause.
-The lawyers at Baum, Hedlund, Aristei & Goldman are tenacious and unflinching litigators and have routinely prevailed in both state and federal courts.
-Our experienced team of whistleblower attorneys can help you through the complicated process of filing an SEC fraud claim and assuring that your rights are protected.
+The lawyers at Baum, Hedlund, Aristei & Goldman are tenacious and unflinching litigators who have routinely prevailed in both state and federal courts.
+Our experienced team of whistleblower attorneys can help you through the complicated process of filing an SEC fraud claim and ensure that your rights are protected.